2021 Moby-Dick Marathon

 Members $10 │ Non-members $15

-Kick off this year’s Moby-Dick Marathon with a lively virtual presentation by Steven Olsen-Smith, current Professor at Boise State University and editor of Melville’s Marginalia Online.
-The talk will look closely at Melville’s body of work to trace his conception of our prospects for edification and advancement.
-Steven will explore how admirers of Herman Melville might ponder anew Melville’s conception of humanity’s capacity for individual, social, and evolutionary growth.
+This year’s Moby-Dick Marathon kicked off with a lively virtual presentation by Steven Olsen-Smith, current Professor at Boise State University and General Editor of Melville’s Marginalia Online.
+The talk looked closely at Melville’s body of work to trace his conception of our prospects for edification and advancement.
+Steven explored how admirers of Herman Melville might ponder anew Melville’s conception of humanity’s capacity for individual, social, and evolutionary growth.

 Steven Olsen-Smith is a past president of the Melville Society, and he has held visiting appointments as the Holland H. Coors Endowed Chair at the United States Air Force Academy.
 Olsen-Smith’s research explores the influence of Melville’s reading and sources on Moby-Dick and other writings.

-Although we are not gathering in person, Moby-Dick Brewery and local delivery service, Gotchew, have teamed up to deliver a special meal well-suited for a hungry sailor to accompany the opening lecture.
-Delivery service area is limited to within 20 miles of downtown New Bedford.
-Dinner is not included with lecture ticket price and must be ordered through Gotchew. (link to come)
+DINNER Although there was no gathering in person this year, Moby Dick Brewing Co. and local delivery service, Gotchew, teamed up to deliver a special meal well-suited for a hungry sailor to accompany the opening lecture.
+Delivery service was limited to Dartmouth, New Bedford, Acushnet, and Fairhaven.
+Dinner was not included with lecture ticket price.

-10:00 am (EST) Virtual Talk – Visualizing Melville: An Exhibition of Words, Ideas, Images, and Objects – via Zoom.
-Click Here to Join.
+Visualizing Melville: An exhibition of Words, Ideas, Images, and Objects

-Join Michael P. Dyer, the Museum’s Curator of Maritime History, as he parallels the text of Moby-Dick and of other Melville books with artworks that bring the text into a more interpretive, more subjective, visual experience.
+Attendees joined Michael P. Dyer, the Museum’s Curator of Maritime History, as he paralleled the text of Moby-Dick and of other Melville books with artworks that brought the text into a more interpretive, more subjective, visual experience.